 sufficient if the

-The write permission allows SQL statements that make it possible for some
+permission allows SQL statements that make it possible for some data to be

 Because Android sandboxes applications from each other, applications must explicitly share resources and data.
 They do this by declaring the permissions they need for additional capabilities not provided by the basic sandbox, including access to device features such as the camera.